-Subchapter 7.
-General Industry Safety Orders

-Adopt Section 3205 to read:

-- § 3205.
-COVID-19 Prevention. - (a) Scope. - (1) This section applies to all employees and places of employment, with the following exceptions: - (A) Places of employmentWork locations with one employee who does not have contact with other persons. - (B) Employees working from home. - (C) Employees with occupational exposure as defined by section 5199, when covered by that section 5199. - (2) Nothing in this section is intended to limit more protective or stringent state or local health department mandates or guidance. - (b) Definitions.
-The following definitions apply to this section and to sections 3205.1 through 3205.4. - (1) "COVID-19" means coronavirus disease, an infectious disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) "COVID-19 case" (A) Means a person who: - (A)1.
-Has a positive "COVID-19 test" as defined in this section; - (B)2.
-Has a positive COVID-19 diagnosis from a licensed health care provider; - (C) 3.
-Is subject to a COVID-19-related order to isolate issued by a local or state health official; or - (D).
-Has died due to COVID-19, in the determination of a local health department or per inclusion in the COVID-19 statistics of a county. - (B) A person is no longer a "COVID-19 case" in this section when a licensed health care professional determines that the person does not have COVID-19, in accordance with recommendations made by the California Department of Public Health (CDPH) or the local health department pursuant to authority granted under the Health and Safety Code or Title 17, California Code of Regulations to CDPH or the local health department. - (3) "COVID-19 exposure" means being within six feet of a COVID-19 case for a cumulative total of 15 minutes or greater in any 24-hour period within or overlapping with-the "high-risk exposure period" defined by this section.
+TITLE 8.
+DIVISION 1.
+CHAPTER 4 Subchapter 7.
+General Industry Safety Orders Adopt Section 3205 to read: § 3205.
+"Shall" and "Should."
+[Repealed] COVID-19 Prevention. (a) Scope.
+(1) This section applies to all employees and places of employment, with the following exceptions: (A) Places of employment with one employee who does not have contact with other persons.
+(B) Employees working from home.
+(C) Employees when covered by section 5199.
+(2) Nothing in this section is intended to limit more protective or stringent state or local health department mandates or guidance. (b) Definitions.
+The following definitions apply to this section and to sections 3205.1 through 3205.4.
+(1) "COVID-19" means coronavirus disease, an infectious disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+(2) "COVID-19 case" (A) Means a person who: 1.
+Has a positive "COVID-19 test" as defined in this section; 2.
+Is subject to a COVID-19-related order to isolate issued by a local or state health official; or 3.
+Has died due to COVID-19, in the determination of a local health department or per inclusion in the COVID-19 statistics of a county.
+(B) A person is no longer a "COVID-19 case" in this section when a licensed health care professional determines that the person does not have COVID-19, in accordance with recommendations made by the California Department of Public Health (CDPH) or the local health department pursuant to authority granted under the Health and Safety Code or Title 17, California Code of Regulations to CDPH or the local health department.
+(3) "COVID-19 exposure" means being within six feet of a COVID-19 case for a cumulative total of 15 minutes or greater in any 24-hour period within or overlapping with the "high-risk exposure period" defined by this section.
 This definition applies regardless of the use of face coverings.